Krill Oil vs Fish Oil

 Wild Krill Vs Fish Oil From Farmed Fish

-Studies have shown that wild caught fish contain a higher ratio of omega-3 to omega-6 fatty acids .
-This is due to the omega-6 rich foods, farmed fish are fed.
+Studies have shown that wild caught fish contain a higher ratio of omega-3 to omega-6 fatty acids compared to farmed fish which are fed food high in omega-6.

 From this it is reasonable to expect krill oil derived from wild caught krill to have higher ratios of omega-3 to omega-6, compared to fish oil from farmed fish.

 Compared to fish oil, krill oil may be of a much higher quality.
 High quality krill oil, derived from cold Antarctic waters, may be of greater purity compared to fish oil derived from seas exposed to more pollutants and the influence of man.